-Most interesting wonders of Seychelles
+Most interesting landmarks of Seychelles

 Below are listed the most amazing natural and man made landmarks of Seychelles.

 - Aldabra – Seychelles, Aldabra atoll.
 Second largest coral atoll by land area in the world, with unique ecosystem.
 Contains world’s largest population of giant tortoises – 100,000 endemic Aldabra Giant Tortoises (Aldabrachelys gigantea), which dominate the ecosystem.
 Numerous other endemic species of animals and plants, including the flightless Aldabra rail (Dryolimnas cuvieri aldabranus).